Angel-125/SunkWorks/source/SunkWorks/bin/Debug/API.md

 ### updatePAW
 Flag to indicate that we need to update the PAW
 ### hostPart
-The part that is hosting the SWBallastTank.
+The part that is hosting the WBIBallastTank.
 ### ballastResource
 The PartResource containing the ballast.
 ### onBallastTankUpdated